Requests to Reserve the Peyton Anderson Forum or Studio 100

 Who may Reserve Studio 100 and the Peyton Anderson Forum?

 Reservations may only be made by Grady College faculty and staff.
-Student group advisors must make reservation requests for their groups and must be present during all after hours’ events.
-Whoever makes the reservation is held responsible for the room (please see “Conditions of Use”).
+Student group advisors must make reservation requests for their groups and must be present during all events.
+Whoever makes the reservation is held responsible for the room (please see “Conditions of Use” below).
 Reservations will be made on a first come-first served basis, but events may need to be rescheduled if circumstances demand it.
 If there are conflicting events for any of these spaces, the decision will be made in the Dean’s Office.

 Reserving Studio 100

 Most events should be scheduled in Studio 100.
 Studio 100 was returned to Grady College by the provost on the basis of our argument that we would fill it with activity.
-In order to reserve this room you must complete the Reservation Request Form and submit it to the room liaison, Cheryl Christopher (firstname.lastname@example.org) Room 104-A.
+In order to reserve this room you must complete the Reservation Request Form and submit it to the room reservation manager, Cheryl Christopher (firstname.lastname@example.org) Room 104-A.